-Despite largely avoiding Shakespeare at undergraduate level, teaching Hamlet to first-year undergraduates during a very nervous first term in Geneva gives the play special personal significance.
+Teaching Hamlet to first-year undergraduates during a nervous first term in Geneva two years ago gives the play special personal significance.

 The 2009 film adaptation (dir: Gregory Doran), that I watched on the strength of the main actor, alerted me to a new sense of seeing theatre.
 Between theatre and film, the traditional and the contemporary, this felt like something unique.